STEP 1: Do You Qualify?

 - Learn about where we are building and where the selected families will be living for this application cycle

 - Get answers to your questions about the Habitat program

-Once you’ve met with our Family Selection Coordinator, you will be provided an application.
-All forms need to be completed and signed within 30 days of receiving the application or two weeks before the first Family Selection Committee meeting, whichever comes first.
+All forms need to be completed and submitted by the published deadline.
 Essex County Habitat for Humanity reviews your application and calculates the applicant(s) income, applicant(s) debt, and conducts a credit check of everyone who will be on the mortgage.
 If you meet the guidelines and qualify, the applicant(s) will receive a phone call from a Family Selection Committee member to move to the next step.

 What if I don’t qualify?

 If applicants do not meet Essex County Habitat for Humanity financial and credit criteria and are not accepted into the program, you will receive a letter within 30 days with a description of the reason for the denial, who to contact to receive a free copy of their credit report, and a referral to a credit counseling service, if necessary.

 Financially qualified applicants will be contacted either by the Director of Affordable Housing Operations or a Family Services Committee (FSC) member to schedule a home assessment visit.
 Two home assessment visits take place at the applicant(s) current permanent residence to assess their housing need and willingness to partner and take on the responsibilities of Essex County Habitat’s Homeownership program.

 All applicants, including all members of the household, will be interviewed by two members of the Family Selection Committee during the home assessment visit.
 The approximately 30-minute interview provides an opportunity for an applicant and his/her family to explain:

 - Their interest in Essex County Habitat for Humanity